-The FCCERS-3 is the assessment tool used as part of NC's Star Rated License.
-The entire FCCERS-3 is divided into 6 subscales that include space and furnishings, personal care routines, language and books, activities, interaction, and program structure.
+The FCCERS-R is the assessment tool used as part of NC's Star Rated License.
+The entire FCCERS-R is divided into 7 subscales that include space and furnishings, personal care routines, listening and talking, activities, interactions, program structure, and parents and provider.

-Here are some ideas to gather information and spend time learning about the FCCERS-3.
-All of these are not required but picking a few is likely to be helpful.
+Here are some ideas to gather information and spend time learning about the FCCERS-R. All of these are not required but picking a few is likely to be helpful.

-Visit the NC Rated License Assessment Project website, ncrlap.org.
-You do not need a user ID or password to access the site and there are many resources, including a section specific to the FCCERS-3.
-There are worksheets, videos, and documents that cover various topics.
-These resources can offer ideas about what to focus on or supplement ideas you already have for planning and changes.
+- Visit the NC Rated License Assessment Project website, ncrlap.org.
+You do not need a user ID or password to access the site and there are many resources, including a section specific to the FCCERS-R. There are worksheets, videos, and documents that cover various topics.
+These resources can offer ideas about what to focus on or supplement ideas you already have for planning and changes. - North Carolina

-- Watch a recorded, contact hour earning FCCERS-3 webinar (see ncrlap.org for more information) to learn about many of the items and requirements.
-Take notes about topics learned or ideas to try in your program and include the completed date (or the certificate) as part of your documentation. - Read through the FCCERS-3, noticing some of the details and requirements.
+North Carolina - Watch a recorded, contact hour earning FCCERS-R webinar (see ncrlap.org for more information) to learn about many of the items and requirements.
+Take notes about topics learned or ideas to try in your program and include the completed date (or the certificate) as part of your documentation. - Read through the FCCERS-R, noticing some of the details and requirements.
 Are there areas you know you already have in place?
 Are there areas you want to learn more about or already know you would like to focus on?
-Make notes as you read through the scale to begin planning. - Were you assessed with the FCCERS-3 in the past?
+Make notes as you read through the scale to begin planning. - Were you assessed with the FCCERS-R in the past?
 Use your previous assessment report as a starting point.
 Make sure to consider your current arrangements, schedule, materials, and enrollment.
 Pay attention to the previous high and low scores to fully understand what may have changed since the previous assessment.